cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 Comparing gRPC to REST and other communication protocols highlights its strengths in scenarios requiring high performance, low latency, and modern features.
 REST, one of the most widely used protocols, operates over HTTP and typically uses JSON for data exchange.
 At the same time, REST’s simplicity and universality have made it a standard for web APIs.
 Its reliance on text-based serialization, lack of native streaming, and statelessness can introduce inefficiencies, especially in resource-constrained or high-demand environments.

-gRPC efficiently overcomes these limitations with a binary serialization format (Protocol Buffers) that is significantly more compact and faster to process than JSON.
+gRPC efficiently overcomes these limitations with a binary serialization format (Protobuf) that is significantly more compact and faster to process than JSON.
 This leads to reduced payload sizes, faster serialization and deserialization, and overall lower network overhead.
 Furthermore, gRPC’s use of HTTP/2 enables advanced features like multiplexing, where multiple streams can share a single connection, and full-duplex communication, allowing clients and servers to send data simultaneously.
 These features are highly efficient in real-time applications like live data streaming or bidirectional messaging, instilling confidence in gRPC's performance.

 Another critical advantage of gRPC is its built-in support for strongly typed contracts, defined in .proto files.
 This ensures consistency between clients and servers, as the Protobuf definitions are used to generate language-specific classes.
 In contrast, REST APIs often rely on ad-hoc documentation or tools like Swagger/OpenAPI to define contracts, which can introduce ambiguity and require manual updates. gRPC’s approach, on the other hand, reduces errors and accelerates development by automating the generation of code that strictly adheres to the service definition, relieving developers from manual tasks.